risk-first/website/introduction/One-Size-Fits-No-One.md

 Therefore, it stands to reason that software methodologies are all about risk management too.
 Since they are prescribing a particular day-to-day process, or set of actions to take, they are also prescribing a particular approach to managing the risks on the project.

-Back in the [Development Process](Development-Process) section, we introduced an example software methodology that a development team might follow when building software.
+Back in the [Development Process](Development-Process) section, we introduced a toy software methodology that a development team might follow when building software.
 It included steps like _analysis_, _coding_ and _testing_.
 And, we looked at how each of these actions reduces risk in the software delivery process.

 We looked at how following a process would expose risks that might be hidden to the members of the team:  it doesn't matter if a developer doesn't know that he's going to break "Feature Y", because the _Integration Testing_ part of the process will mitigate this risk in the testing stage, rather than in production (where it becomes more expensive).